stfc/ceph-InfluxDB-metricsCollector/README.md

 ###Defining alternative config file:

-You can define an alternative config file by using `/./loader.py -c path/to/config` or `/./runLoop.py -c path/to/config` Option `--config path/to/config` can also be used.
+You can define an alternative config file by using `plugins/./loader.py -c path/to/config` or `plugins/./runLoop.py -c path/to/config`
+Option `--config path/to/config` can also be used.

+###Defining different intervals for runLoop.py:

+You can define a different minute interval by using `plugins/./runLoop.py -i intervalInMinutes` Option `—interval may also be used`

 ##Hotswapping plugins: